Get help now Make a donation

 Mental Health in the Age of AI commission

-The commission is an activity that brings people together to talk about how AI can affect mental health, including its challenges and benefits.
+The Commission brings people together to talk about how AI can affect mental health, including its challenges and benefits.

-It is led by a steering group and includes activities where members of the public and people with personal experience can share their views and evidence.
+It is led by a Commission board and includes activities where members of the public and people with personal experience can share their views and evidence.

 The Commission will: